Guide

 Key takeaways

-• Create comprehensive job descriptions with specific role requirements, compensation ranges, and key responsibilities, then maintain detailed records of all candidates throughout the hiring process to ensure fair and legally defensible decisions.
+• Create comprehensive job descriptions with specific role requirements, compensation ranges, and key responsibilities while maintaining detailed candidate records throughout the hiring process to ensure fair and legally defensible decisions.

-• Maintain accurate employment records for at least seven years after an employee leaves, including payroll records, employment agreements, leave balances, and tax forms to ensure IRD compliance and protect against disputes.
+• Maintain accurate employment records for seven years after an employee leaves, including payroll records, employment agreements, leave records, and tax forms to meet IRD compliance requirements and avoid audit difficulties.

 Hire the right person for the job